Unbuilt Services On The M6

 This site is widely referred to as "Haydock Park", and sometimes "Rob Lane", but documentation from the time used the more continental "Newton-le-Willows" (usually without the hyphens).

 The M6 roughly between J29 and J32 was the first motorway to open in the country.
 At the time, there was no such thing as a motorway service area.
 It stands to reason that no plan was made for Broughton services then.
 Yet references to it frequently crop up.

 It seems that in around 1962, land was purchased for a service area at Broughton, "next to the Preston-Lancaster motorway".
 This suggests it was tied in to the planning of the M6 north from J32, which opened in 1965.
 The distance south to Charnock Richard was measured at 13 miles, fitting the pattern discussed at the top of the page.

 Only one official map has ever been found, which shows a small piece of land to the north of Fernyhalgh Lane.
 A public footpath would have had to be diverted, a footbridge removed, and a maintenance compound would have been built on the southbound side.
-It would have been close to M6 J32, albeit with not many better options available.
+It would have been very close to M6 J32, but not many better options were available.

 The plan was officially cancelled in 1967, with the cost of altering the land being blamed.
 By this stage the land allocated was far too small, and strong objections had been expected to the idea.

 In addition, a large service area opened at Forton in 1965, removing the need for Broughton in the short term.
 One of the rejected proposals for Forton was an extremely large restaurant, which the Ministry believed was an underhand method of ensuring Broughton was never needed.

 If there was any evidence to be found, the widening of the M6 and construction of the neighbouring industrial estate would have taken it away.